07th-mod/tsumihoroboshi/README.md

 - [x] in _tsum_005.txt, line 1144 has no voice.
 Missing in PS2 voices too
 - [x] in _tsum_006.txt, lines 404 to 419 are missing a few voices.
 Text was toned down a bit.
 PS2 voices were the same
 - [x] in _tsum_007.txt, big chunks of the script has no voices (especially the first 1000 lines).
 Search for ``PlaySE(4, "", 128, 64);`` for all of them
-- [ ] in _tsum_008.txt, line 1932, the text was changed from "I'm pregnant" to "He's proposed to me" (paraphrasing, of course).
-PS2 might have the correct voice
+- [x] in _tsum_008.txt, line 1932, the text was changed from "I'm pregnant" to "He's proposed to me" (paraphrasing, of course).
+Same in PS2
-- [ ] in _tsum_008.txt, lines 1982 and 1988, both voices were changed to match the previous change.
-Same PS2 case might applies here
+- [x] in _tsum_008.txt, lines 1982 and 1988, both voices were changed to match the previous change.
+Same in PS2
-- [ ] in _tsum_008.txt, line 2014, line has no voice because it was toned down
+- [x] in _tsum_008.txt, line 2014, line has no voice because it was toned down.
+Same in PS2
-- [ ] in _tsum_009.txt, line 34, the voice was changed to match the change made in the previous chapter (_tsum_008.txt, line 1932)
+- [x] in _tsum_009.txt, line 34, the voice was changed to match the change made in the previous chapter (_tsum_008.txt, line 1932) Same in PS2
-- [ ] in _tsum_010.txt, line 2038 for some reason is not voiced
+- [x] in _tsum_010.txt, line 2038 for some reason is not voiced.
+Not in PS2 either
-- [ ] in _tsum_010.txt, line 2358 was cut from the PS3 release
+- [x] in _tsum_010.txt, line 2358 was cut from the PS3 release
-- [ ] in _tsum_011.txt, line 1486 doesn't entirely match with the PS3 script
+- [x] in _tsum_011.txt, line 1486 doesn't entirely match with the PS3 script
-- [ ] in _tsum_011.txt, lines 1647, 1667, 1673, 1762, 1765, 1768, 2002 are for some reason absent in the PS3 release
+- [x] in _tsum_011.txt, lines 1647, 1667, 1673, 1762, 1765, 1768, 2002 are for some reason absent in the PS3 release
-- [ ] in _tsum_013.txt, line 1630 was toned down.
-PS2 is probably uncensored
+- [x] in _tsum_013.txt, line 1630 was toned down.
+Same in PS2
-- [ ] in _tsum_016.txt, lines 799, 802 and 810 were cut from the PS3 release
+- [x] in _tsum_016.txt, lines 799, 802 and 810 were cut from the PS3 release
-- [ ] in _tsum_016.txt, lines 823, 827 and 1684 were toned down significantly
+- [x] in _tsum_016.txt, lines 823, 827 and 1684 were toned down significantly
-- [ ] in _tsum_020.txt, lines 1620 and 1623 were cut from the PS3 release
+- [x] in _tsum_020.txt, lines 1620 and 1623 were cut from the PS3 release
-- [ ] in _tsum_021.txt, lines 2050, 2068 and 2101 was toned down significantly
+- [x] in _tsum_021.txt, lines 2050, 2068 and 2101 was toned down significantly.
+Same in PS2
-- [ ] in _tsum_021.txt, lines 2090 and 2093 were cut from the PS3 release
+- [x] in _tsum_021.txt, lines 2090 and 2093 were cut from the PS3 release.
+Same in PS2
-- [ ] in _tsum_022.txt, lines 925 and 1443 were cut from the PS3 release
+- [x] in _tsum_022.txt, lines 925 and 1443 were cut from the PS3 release
 - [ ] in _tsum_023_1.txt, line 538 was changed in the console release
 - [ ] in _tsum_024_1.txt, lines 935 to 964 have no voices
 - [ ] in _tsum_025.txt, line 388, for some reason the laugh is unvoiced